c-caaah/c-caaah/README.md

 I´m not a developer but I’m currently learning Python and Go⚡

-- 🔭 I’m currently working as a Product Manager and Scrum Master
+- 🔭 I’m currently working as a Product Manager
-- 🌱 I’m currently learning Golang and Python
+- 🌱 I’m currently learning Golang, SQL and Python
 - 😄 Pronouns: She/Her